emhashef/TimeRecorder/README.md

 # TimeRecorder
-this app record the time of your computer was on. you can download setup file in TR folder: https://github.com/emhashef/TimeRecorder/blob/master/TR/Setup.exe
+this app record the time of your computer was on. you can download setup file in TR folder or in the release section: https://github.com/emhashef/TimeRecorder/blob/master/TR/Setup.exe

 Tips: